unnus/unnus/content/medical/rehab-marketing-a-new-gimmicks-free-guide-2023-examples.md

 Here are a few examples of how a rehab businesses can focus on building a brand instead of relying solely on marketing tactics:

-* **Develop a strong mission statement and core values**: your business can establish a clear and compelling mission statement that communicates its purpose and values to potential clients.
+* **Develop a strong mission statement and core values**: your business can establish a clear and compelling [mission statement](https://unnus.com/medical/healthcare-mission-statement/) that communicates its purpose and values to potential clients.
 For example, it may prioritize holistic and person-centered approaches to addiction treatment and make this a core part of their brand identity.

 ![Mission statement](/assets/images/2-hospital-mission-statement.jpg)

 * **Invest in high-quality branding and design**: A strong brand identity can create a lasting impression on clients and help establish credibility and trust.
-For example, you may invest in high-quality branding and design, such as developing a distinct logo, color scheme, and messaging that reflects business’ values and mission.
+For example, you may invest in [high-quality branding](healthcare branding) and design, such as developing a distinct logo, color scheme, and messaging that reflects business’ values and mission.
 * **Develop a strong online presence**: A rehab business can create a strong online presence by developing a user-friendly website, creating engaging social media content, and establishing a positive reputation through online reviews and testimonials.
-This can help establish credibility and build a connection with potential clients.
+This can help establish credibility and encourage more patients to reach you out in case they stumble upon your rehab brand online.
 * **Offer personalized and compassionate care**: By offering personalized and compassionate care, your rehab brand can create a positive reputation and foster a sense of community among clients.
 For example, you may offer individualized treatment plans, one-on-one counseling, and support groups that create a sense of belonging and support.
 * **Establish partnerships and collaborations**: you can establish partnerships and collaborations with other healthcare providers, community organizations, and local businesses.
 This can help create a positive reputation and foster a sense of community, as well as provide opportunities for referrals and outreach.